We4TechAI/code-generator/README.md

-### Code Generator
+# Code Generator & Analyzer

 ![Banner](banner.png)

-A Python package to generate code from natural language suggestions using the Groq API.
-This package lets you quickly create code files from descriptive prompts, making it ideal for rapid prototyping and AI-assisted development.
+A Python package to generate and analyze code using the Groq API.
+This package lets you quickly create code files from descriptive prompts and analyze existing Python code for metrics and best practices, making it ideal for rapid prototyping and AI-assisted development.

 ## Table of Contents